 - 1. I reserve the right to grant higher grades at the end of the course at my sole discretion, including the use of B- and C+.
 Under no circumstances will grades of C- or any flavor of D be used. - 2.
 Each exam is individually curved.
 The details of this curve are included as part of the Exam Previews. - 3.
 No single item exceeds 15% of your course grade.
 This emphasizes consistent performance in this course and limits the deleterious effect on your grade of a single poor exam. - 4.
-Except on the Project (Code) and on Project/Mini-Project document professionalism, grading in this course is plus-based.
+Except on the Project (Part A Code & the document professionalism on Part B Report), grading in this course is plus-based.
 That is, I award you points based on correct steps, rather than deducting points for errors.
 As a result, a question such as, "Dr. Schubring, why did you take off 2 points here?" is both presumptuous and nonsensical, since you never had the points. - 5.
 There is no general protection against double jeopardy.
 Points are often allocated, particularly on exams, to each specific step and to obtaining the final, correct answer in each problem a single error will prevent you from earning points at that step and for the final answer. - 6.
 The grade cut-offs for A, B, and C are somewhat lower than the "high-school scale" (90, 80, 70, etc.) under which many UF courses operate.
 This is not to grant inflated letter grades but rather to account for the inherently challenging nature of two-phase flow and to appropriately award genuinely excellent performances. - 7.
-The gradebook on Canvas is used to enable you to look up grades quickly.
-Note that this gradebook is not official.
-I reserve the right to correct errors, including transcription errors, from the official (spreadsheet) gradebook, to which I alone have access, until finalization of grades with the registrar. - 8.
+Per UF policy, grades are entered into Canvas to enable you to look up grades quickly.
+These grades are manually copied from other documents.
+I reserve the right to correct data-entry errors, as well as other errors, until finalization of grades with the registrar. - 8.
 Under no circumstances will a homework be accepted after solutions have been released.
 If you have any form of excuse/accommodation that delays your due date until after the release of solutions, that will be taken as an excused homework for you.
-The weighting of your other homework will then be increased to ensure homework is 20% of your grade.
+The weighting of your other homework will then be increased to ensure homework is 30% of your grade.

-More information on UF grading policy may be found at: $% \left\{ \left(1\right) \right\} =\left\{ \left(1\right) \right\}$ https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx errors, and inconsistent scoring.
+More information on UF grading policy may be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx errors, and inconsistent scoring.
 Grade appeals will not be entertained if you simply do not like that (for example) Part 1 was worth only 2 points with Part 2 worth 5.